Agentic Exposure Graph

 - Which paths deserve architecture review before scale?

 That is a stronger enterprise artifact than another checklist.
-It gives AI platform, security architecture, IAM, GRC, and acquisition reviewers an exposure-management surface for agentic AI.
+It gives AI platform, security architecture, IAM, GRC, and trust review reviewers an exposure-management surface for agentic AI.

 Generated artifact